tamagui/tamagui/next.md

   - `display: flex; is not being applied to elements correctly`
   - can actually remove react-native dep entirely without a lot of trouble
   - 1.0 blog post
-  - add $hover or just hover as preferred to `hoverStyle`
   - // TODO we should likely account for importance here to match CSS, right??
   - kitchen sink placeholder input color dark
   - delete / clean tamagui build on watch